 - 2/3 cup bittersweet chocolate chips

-- Brown butter in a medium saucepan (for a tutorial on how to brown butter see link here, be sure to brown it well enough and also not too long.
-I brown mine just a bit darker than the picture on the link).
+- Brown butter in a medium saucepan (be careful not to burn it).
 Remove from heat and pour into a heatproof storage container, cover with plastic wrap and freeze for 30 minutes, or until cool (alternately you can just let it rest at room temp or in the fridge until cool, it will just take longer).